jagaapple/marubatsu.js/README.md

 #### `startsWith: number | string`
 Checks the string is starting with a specific number or string.
-If passing number, it will be convert to string value.
+If passing number, it will be converted to string value.

 ```ts
 const validator = marubatsu().string({ startsWith: 1 });